ngduc/dev-benchmark/README.md

 Benchmark script to measure performance of usual development tools.

+How does it work?

+- [The run.sh script](./run.sh) will generate a CRA webapp (benchmark1) and an Express NodeJS app (benchmark2).
+- Then it will run usual npm commands like: npm run build, npm run test and measure the time (in seconds).
+- Results will be added to this README.md file. (run git status to see the changes)

-Create a Pull Request to add result of your computer by cloning and running [the script](./run.sh).
+Create a Pull Request to add results of your computer performance.

+### Usage

 Node JS v15+

 ```
+Prepare:
+npm install create-react-app -g
+npm install express-generator-typescript -g

+Clone and Run:
 git clone https://ngduc@github.com/ngduc/dev-benchmark.git
 cd dev-benchmark
 chmod +x run.sh